slothsoft/screeps-script/README.md

 - _role.handyman_
     - stay with one structure until inventory empty (or fully repaired)
     - only repair structures that need at least the entire inventory
-- create "end user" console (and remove all console.log)
 - make watchtower useful